swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 [declarative](glossary.html#declarative-programming): we declare, "This is what we want," and let the computer figure out how to calculate it.

+Good definitions rely on us being able to define characters that stand in place for others.
+Having to explicitly define the exact string usually isn't a big help, what we want is someway of defining the general pattern.
+This is where operators in regular expressions come in handy.

 Our first attempt to parse this data will rely on the `*` operator.
-It is a [postfix](glossary.html#postfix-operator) operator, just like the 2 in x^2^, and means, "Zero or more repetitions of the pattern that comes before it".
-For example, `'a*'` matches zero or more 'a' characters, while `'.*'` matches any sequence of characters (including the empty string) because `'.'` matches anything and `'*'` repeats.
+It is a [postfix](glossary.html#postfix-operator) operator, and means "Zero or more repetitions of the pattern that comes before it".
+For example, `a*` matches zero or more `a` characters, while `.*` matches any sequence of characters (including the empty string) because `.` matches anything and `*` repeats.
 Note that the characters matched by `'.*'` do *not* all have to be the same: the rule is not, "Match a character against the dot, then repeat that match zero or more times," but rather, "Zero or more times, match any character."

-Here's a test of a simple pattern using `'.*'`:
+Here's a test of a simple pattern using `.*`:

     match = re.search('(.*)/(.*)/(.*)',
                       'Davison/May 22, 2010/1721.3')